 One of the most popular, hardy and varied perennials, with persistence and durability, plants perform in full sun to partial shade.
 The appearance of a daylily bloom depends on where it is planted, and the time of day.
 Color and other characteristics may differ significantly under different conditions.
 In addition, color rendition in photographs can vary greatly.

-We ship mature, field-grown plants that usually bloom the first year.
+Bare root (BR) plants are mature, field-grown plants that usually bloom the first year.
 Daylily leaves spread out from the crown in a cluster, or "fan" shape.
-A fan is a single plant with some roots, a double fan maybe a single plant with two fans or two separate plants.
+A fan is a single plant, a double fan maybe a single plant with two fans or two separate plants.
 Hemerocallis / daylily 1 to 3 fan divisions would typically fit into a 1 or 2-gallon container.
 SF = Single fan / DF = Double fans shipped.